yellowstoneUpdated: June 6, 2026

 Where Is Dutton Ranch Filmed?
-Every Real-Life Texas Location
+Texas Locations and Rio Paloma Explained

 Quick Answer

-Despite being set in South Texas, Dutton Ranch was primarily filmed across North Texas between August 2025 and March 2026.
-Key filming locations include Boyd, Ferris, Cleburne, Weatherford, Rio Vista, Mineral Wells, Dallas, and Fort Worth.
+Dutton Ranch is set near the fictional town of Rio Paloma in South Texas, but the show was primarily filmed across North Texas between August 2025 and March 2026.
+The real filming footprint includes Boyd, Ferris, Cleburne, Weatherford, Rio Vista, Mineral Wells, Dallas, and Fort Worth.

 The Quick Answer